lodestreams/wordpress-docker-compose/README.md

 **Notes:**

-- [1.1] Copy `.env.sample` to `.env`, then edit it to specify a NGINX profile location, you can also leave it blank.
+- [1.1] Copy `.env.sample` to `.env`, then edit it to specify an NGINX profile location, you can also leave it blank.

 **Optional processes:**